RNAclub/rnaclub.github.io/_pages/home.md

 <div class="col-md-8 wow animated fadeInLeft" data-wow-delay=".2s">
 <h4 class="small-title-b text-center mb-3">
 	We are a group of scientists interested in all things RNA.
-We promote new research from within our institution and beyond, for the advancement of RNA science and training.
+We promote new research from within the South China area and beyond, for the advancement of RNA science and training.
+We are located at the International Bioland, Guangzhou.

-	We are located at the University of Oregon in Eugene, Oregon.
+	We are research groups at the [Guangzhou International Bioland](https://www.grmh-gdl.cn).
 </h4>
 </div>

-We are a group of scientists interested in all things RNA.
-We promote new research from within the South China area and beyond, for the advancement of RNA science and training.
-We are located at the International Bioland, Guangzhou.

-We are a research group at the [Guangzhou Laboratory](https://www.grmh-gdl.cn).